espin-2020/fluvial/README.md

 # Coupling grids with different geometries and scales: an example from fluvial geomorphology
-A landlab experimemnt linking upland precipitation runoff and sediment tranport to lowland overbank flooding and infiltration.
+A landlab experiment linking upland precipitation runoff and sediment tranport to lowland overbank flooding and infiltration.
 We provide an educational notebook, `'CoupledGridsEKT.ipynb'` addressing the fluvial geomorhpology and software engineering learning objectives - the main result from the fluvial group in ESPIn 2020.

 |Contributors|At|
 |:--|:--|